skilesare/immortality/a_definition_of_immortality.md

 ##On the distant unseen

+The further out we get on our technological development map, the harder it is to speculate about what may be possible.
+There are even strange things to contemplate when our technology gets advanced enough.
+For example,

-This is where I'll put my really crazy ideas like sending our duplicated minds into different light cones.
-And on constructing zero-energy laticies for the reconstitution of minds upon another 'bang.'
+What happens if we send our duplicated minds into different light cones?
+Are the still duplicates?

+When we contemplate the heat death of the universe, is there a way to construct a zero-energy laticies for the reconstitution of minds upon another 'big bang.'

+Many of these ideas sound crazy and far out, and truely they are, but these questions, and others like them cannot be addressed until we first solve the problem of preserving our minds far beyond what our current bodies allow.